j-shafeeqa/Ad-Management-System/README.md

-# Advertising System Management Platform
+# Advertisement Management System

 ## Overview
-The Advertising System Management Platform is a robust and scalable solution designed to streamline the lifecycle of advertisements.
+The Advertisement Management System is a robust and scalable solution designed to streamline the lifecycle of advertisements.
 This includes submission, validation, approval/rejection, and storage, ensuring seamless collaboration between advertisers, editors, and marketing departments.
 The system supports multithreading, modular design, and centralized logging for effective and efficient operations.

 ## Features